AceGabrielFigueroa/SP-2019-Ocuplay/README.md

 Once you run the program, there should be a window that allows you to input the width and height of the image

-Then, you are allowed to select the rows and columns of each layer. *Note* you cannot make them greater than the width and the height.
-If you do not wish to select your own values there is a random selection button you may use that will store values randomly for you. *Note* there is also a reset button that clears everything.
+Then, you are allowed to select the rows and columns of each layer. *Note*: you cannot make them greater than the width and the height.
+If you do not wish to select your own values there is a random selection button you may use that will store values randomly for you. *Note*: there is also a reset button that clears everything.

 Once you are happy will your inputs, you can go ahead and select create image